SonarSource/sonarcloud-github-action/README.md

 ## Usage

-Project metadata, including the location to the sources to be analyzed, must be declared in the file `sonar-project.properties` in the base directory:
+Project metadata, including the location of the sources to be analyzed, must be declared in the file `sonar-project.properties` in the base directory:

 ```properties
 sonar.organization=<replace with your SonarCloud organization key>